Villu Pattukaran: Plot

 Kalimuthu is the lead singer of a group performing Villu Paatu.
-The village head decides to reconstruct the tumbledown village temple and gives Kalimuthu responsibility for funding money.
+The village head decides to reconstruct the tumbledown village temple and gives Kalimuthu the funding responsibility.
 Finally, the music composer Ilaiyaraaja helps them financially.
 Then, Kalimuthu approaches a reputed sculptor from another village.
 The sculptor and his daughter Abhirami come to their village.
 Later, Kalimuthu and Abhirami fall in love with each other.
-Abhirami's father wants to marry Abhirami to his nephew Rajasekharan while the village head's son Chelladurai (Vikas Rishi), a womaniser, has an eye for Abhirami.
+Abhirami's father wants to marry Abhirami to his nephew Rajasekharan while the village head's son Chelladurai (Vikas Rishi), a womaniser, has his eyes on Abhirami.
 What transpires later forms the crux of the story.